+Earlier, when announcing his retirement, the former world no. 8, had said, 'Tennis is my life and will still be.
 I need to take a rest now.
 We will see what happens in the next few weeks.'
 Though his answer wasn't straightforward, he wasn't seeming to be denying their prospective association.

 'Who was not no. 1, but was smart enough, wise and persistent to always give his 100%.
 By the way, it’s someone whose life values are in line with mine.'
 Meanwhile, in Belgrade, Serbia, Djokovic has started his on-court practice sessions, on clay.

-ALSO READ: Andre Agassi: 'Novak Djokovic had a fracture in his elbow' .
+ALSO READ: Andre Agassi: 'Novak Djokovic had a fracture in his elbow'